3.1. Interpoint Distances

 ../../../../../_images/ghoshFEM.png

 1. Select the RV tab.
 Create four random variables named X1, Y1, X2, Y2.
-For each specify a uniform distribution with the range for the X variables being 0 and Lw and range of Y variables being 0 and Lh.
+For each specify a uniform distribution with the range for the X variables being 0 and Lw and the range of Y variables being 0 and Lh.
 This is as shown for Lw = 1.0 and Lh = 0.6.

 ../../../../../_images/ghoshRV.png